Munich Golden Psalter

 London or Norwich (United Kindgom) – Around 1300

-Decorated with over 100 golden miniatures: scenes from the Old and New Testaments combined into a single radiant picture cycle
+Over 100 shining gold miniatures alongside azure and golden calligraphy: scenes from the Old and New Testaments, brought together in a single radiant picture cycle for the Abbot of Peterborough Abbey

 Experience More